 What happens if we don’t get a letter?

-Sometimes, lifestyles can be hectic and change and the birth family may dip in and out of contact.
+Sometimes, lifestyles can be hectic and change, and the birth family may dip in and out of contact.
 A flexible approach towards contact can still have huge long-term benefits for the child/ren.
+It is not unusual for birth families to struggle to engage in the early stages after the loss of a child to adoption.
+We would encourage you to continue to uphold the letterbox agreement and continue to write in your agreed contact months.

 Urgent news